obramat: lEGENDS

 the problem: Obramat is a clear leader in the professional home-improvement and construction category in Spain.
 Professionals choose the brand for price, proximity, and product quality.
 However, these are functional advantages that competitors can easily replicate.
 As a result, loyalty in the category is extremely fragile: professionals frequently switch retailers depending on price or location.

-THE CHALLENGE: push obramat beyond its functional leadership and position it to become the brand that construction professionals feel represents them.
+THE CHALLENGE: push obramat beyond its functional leadership and position it to become the brand that construction professionals feel truly represents them.

 ad placement